agrc/palletjack/README.md

 `https://services1.arcgis.com/<unique string>/arcgis/rest/services/<feature layer name>/FeatureServer/<layer id>/append/jobs/<job guid>?f=json&<token from agol>`

 Calling this URL in a browser should return a message that will hopefully give you more info as to why it failed.

+### Updating Docs

+palletjack uses `pdoc` to generate HTML docs in `docs/palletjack` from the docstrings within the code itself.
+These are then served up via github pages.

+The github pages are served from the `gh-pages` branch.
+After you make edits to the code and update the docstrings, rebase this branch onto the updated `main` branch.
+To prevent github pages from trying to generate a site from the contents of `docs/palletjack` with jekyll, add a `.nojekyll` file to `docs/palletjack`.

+To generate the docs, run `pdoc --html -o docs\ c:\palletjack\repo\src\palletjack --force`.
+The code's docstrings should be Google-style docstrings with proper indentation to ensure the argument lists, etc are parsed and displayed correctly.

+`docs/README.md` is included at the top package level by adding the line `.. include:: ../../docs/README.md` in `__init__.py`'s docstring.
+This tells pdoc to insert that markdown into the HTML generated for that docstring, and the include directive can be used for more in-depth documentation anywhere else as well.
+Note that `pdoc` tries to create links for anything surrounded by backticks, which are also used for coad blocks.
+You may need to manually edit the HTML to remove the links if they change the content of your code blocks (such as in the example import statement).

+Once the contents of `docs/palletjack` look correct, force push the `gh-pages` branch to github.
+This will trigger the action to republish the site.
+The docs are then accessible at [agrc.github.io/palletjack/palletjack/index.html].